joeytwiddle/git_shade.vim/README.md

 Run `:GitShade` to shade the file, and again to turn it off.

-Naturally this only works in Vim's GUI mode.
+This works best in Vim's gui mode, but there is now support for 8, 16 and 256 terminal colour mode too.

 Some possible options (see the plugin file for more):